 each day and that is about right based on my experiences.
 However, you will have to accept the fact that it is going to take you a long time to get in to shape if this is the only thing you are doing – don’t dream about those tv-sexy-abs if you are not willing to start dieting and doing exercise on a regular basis.
 But if you only want to tone your midsection, thighs, and your arms, then I would suggest doing two of those ten-minute sessions each day on a slimming belt.

 Yes, it does, but not quite at the same time.
 You do get results with it and the fact that your muscle fibers are contracting according to the tone of the vibration of the belt is true.
 You will burn energy but not a whole lot of it.
 If you would consider this to doing a thousand sit-ups you are not quite there yet, but anyway it will provide you with a nice addition to your energy burnt for the day.

-If you think that a slimming belt is your only option, then I suggest that you read my post about Enhancing your firming belt results and try to find out whether it can help you out.
+If you think that a slimming belt is your only option, then I suggest that you read my post about Enhancing your Best Slimming Belt results and try to find out whether it can help you out.
 For me changing my diet did a lot, and that is why I recommend it to anyone, an ab belt can boost up those results though.